delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Jail Inmates Book In Delaware?
+How To Put Money in Inmates' Books in Delaware?

-The Delaware Department of Correction allows inmates to receive funds from family and friends.
-Interested persons may deposit funds in cash, cashier’s check, or money order.
+The Delaware Department of Corrections allows inmates to receive funds from family and friends.
+Interested persons may deposit funds in cash, a cashier’s check, or a money order.
 Funds may be deposited by mail or in person.
 To deposit funds by mail, send a money order or cashier’s check to the inmate’s facility.
 Generally, requestors include the following details on the offender:

 Depositors may also drop cashier’s checks and money orders at the facility during a scheduled visit with the inmate.
 Note that this option is not available at the Howard R. Young Correctional Institute.
 The inmate’s account is typically credited within 24 hours of receiving the funds.
 This timeframe only applies to weekdays.